 Choosing between Taekwondo and Jiu Jitsu to study is a big deal, and starting the process of choosing the one that is right for you is a difficult one.
 It all depends on what you are looking for, and there is not set rules because everyone is different.

 TaeKwonDo is different them Jiu-Jitsu as it from Korea and is more centered on kicking techniques.
 Jiu-Jitsu is different from Taekwondo as its from Japan and is more of a grappling martial art.
-There are more forms to learn in TaeKwonDo than Jiu-Jitsu.
-Neither TaeKwonDo or Jiu-Jitsu use weapons.
+In addition, there are more forms to learn in TaeKwonDo than Jiu-Jitsu and neither TaeKwonDo or Jiu-Jitsu use weapons.

 Each individual and family have their own needs and preferences, so here I will go into detail about the differences of each.
 Continue reading below to learn about the principles of these martial arts and how they match up with one another.